feilipu/yaz180/construction_notes.md

 <a href="https://github.com/feilipu/yaz180/blob/master/docs/IMG_1339.JPG" target="_blank"><img src="https://github.com/feilipu/yaz180/blob/master/docs/IMG_1339.JPG" width="400"/></a>

+Note that the SST39SF020A 256kB flash device is only supported for 128kB, unless the A17 pin is connected from the Memory GAL to the flash device.
+This means that `BANK15` is loaded at `0x10000`, rather than at `0x30000` as might be expected.
+In the default CUPL code `BANK13` and `BANK14` are defined as RAM also because of this issue.

 ## PCB Version 2.2 (2018)

 The ESP-01S won't boot with its IO held high.
 Therefore the two IO pins need to be removed from the connector before it is soldered into the PCB.
 This modification together with fix for PCB v2.1 (2017) is shown above.